arsarsars/arsarsars.github.io/index.md

 ### Average Return

-Three months of investing: -1.9%
+>Three months of investing my average return was at -1.9%

 ### Contact